WazapIO/client-go/docs/BusinessManagementApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstancesInstanceKeyBusinessCatalogGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiFetchCatlogRequest struct via the builder pattern

 Name | Type | Description  | Notes